By Lívia Caroline Neves | Translation: Magali DaSilva

 Among the existing Martial Arts, Jiu-Jitsu is one of the subtlest.
 The study of the human anatomy and its weak spots, the use of leverage, of physics principles and flexibility, in harmony with the mind, result in one of the most refined arts.
 As a basic principle, Jiu-Jitsu uses a minimum of strength.
 For a good result, a fighter takes advantage of the opponent’s strength as well as his/her weakness.

-According to some sources, this art initiated in ancient India, especially among the Buddhist Monks, that traveled a lot and were constantly attacked by barbarians.
+According to some sources, this art originated in ancient India, especially among the Buddhist Monks, that traveled a lot and were constantly attacked by barbarians.
 Their religious principles did not allow them to be violent, and in order to avoid attacks, they invented a new method of defense.
-It was the birth of Jiu-Jitsu, which strict translation means “Gentle Art.”
+It was the birth of Jiu-Jitsu, whose strict translation means “Gentle Art.”

-Jiu-Jitsu first institution in Brazil was Federação Carioca de Jiu-Jitsu, founded by Hélio and later managed by Robson Gracie.
-Currently, there is the Brazilian and the World Confederation, both ran by Carlos Gracie Jr, the American Federation of Brazilian Jiu-Jitsu, ran by Joe Moreira and the International Gracie Jiu-Jitsu Federation created with the support of master Helio Gracie.
+Jiu-Jitsu’s first institution in Brazil was Federação Carioca de Jiu-Jitsu, founded by Hélio and later managed by Robson Gracie.
+Currently, there is the Brazilian and the World Confederation, both run by Carlos Gracie Jr, the American Federation of Brazilian Jiu-Jitsu, run by Joe Moreira and the International Gracie Jiu-Jitsu Federation created with the support of master Helio Gracie.
 Jiu-Jitsu may be considered the mother of all other martial arts.